wp-plugins/wptouch/readme.txt

 * Refined styling of header logo, text shadow, general appearance
 * Removed unneeded declarations from the WPtouch stylesheet
 * Tested and works efficiently with WordPress MU when installed site-wide (Finally!)
-* Please read the details in this readme regarding use on WordPress MU
 * Disqus commenting plugins out-of-the-box styling enhancements
 * Changed post nav on the single post page to prev/next post, instead of entry titles for length's sake
-* We're working on IntenseDebate plugin support, should be out with the next revision
-* Added javascript to support framesets and screen size detection
 * Fixed bug related to RSS feeds being broken in some situations
 * Fixed fatal error on line 153 undefined 'is_front_page' function for WP 2.3.x users
 * Fixed jQuery failing to load for WP 2.3.x users